Examples¶

 The latter method should give better results in case you do not need to blend a specific background image in.

-Render the images twice the size of the original output size and then use the SCALE function in GIFBUILDER as the last object in the list to scale them down to the desired size.
-(Will render fonts with anti-aliasing even without the niceText property of the GIFBUILDER TEXT object enabled as a side effect).
+• Render the images twice the size of the original output size and then use the SCALE function in GIFBUILDER as the last object in the list to scale them down to the desired size.
+(It will render fonts with anti-aliasing even without the niceText property of the GIFBUILDER TEXT object enabled as a side effect).